MaybeSamigroup/SVS-Fishbone/README.md

 # SVS-Fishbone

+## Fishbone

 Plugin API to serialize and deserialize character or coordinate-bound extension data, for SamabakeScramble and DigitalCraft.

+## CoastalSmell

+Plugin API to generate UnityUI component in runtime and syntax suggers, for SamabakeScramble and DigitalCraft.

 ## Prerequisites (SVS)